 IN THIS ARTICLE

-People with HIV infection should be under the care of a physician who is experienced in treating the infection.
+People with HIV infection should be under the care of a physician who is experienced in treating HIV infection.
+This is often an infectious-disease subspecialist, but may be a health-care provider, such as an internal medicine or pediatric specialist, who has special certification in HIV treatment.
 All people with HIV should be counseled about avoiding the spread of the disease.
 Infected individuals are also educated about the disease process, and attempts are made to improve the quality of their life.

 Patient Comment Read 1 Comment

 Despite significant efforts, there is no effective vaccine against HIV.
 The only way to prevent infection by the virus is to avoid behaviors that put one at risk, such as sharing needles or having unprotected sex.
-In this context, unprotected sex means sex without a barrier such as a condom.
+Unprotected sex means sex without a barrier such as a condom.
 Because condoms break, even they are not perfect protection.
-Many people infected with HIV don't have any symptoms.
+Many people infected with HIV don't have any symptoms and appear healthy.
 There is no way to know with certainty whether a sexual partner is infected.
 Here are some prevention strategies:

 YOU MAY ALSO LIKE

 HIV/AIDS - Symptoms and Signs

 HIV/AIDS - Diagnosis